djordje/li3_usermanager/README.md

 ## TODO

-Write unit tests for application
+* Write unit tests for application
+* Finish `ManageUsers` controller
+* Write console command for creating root user

-Wait to some ACL solution, or extend **li3_access** to enable true power of user groups!
+* Wait to some ACL solution, or extend **li3_access** to enable true power of user groups!